The Setup Journey

 N --> K

-When phases 2 through 6 are complete, Phase 7 unlocks on the Dashboard.
-The Suggested Next Step will prompt you to activate Secure Mode.
-The mode switch requires typing YES (case-sensitive) to confirm and displays an allowlist summary and pre-condition checklist before proceeding.
+When phases 2 through 6 are complete, the Dashboard unlocks Phase 7.
+The Suggested Next Step will prompt you to activate Lockdown.
+Activating Lockdown requires typing YES (case-sensitive) to confirm and displays an allowlist summary and pre-condition checklist before proceeding.

 For full details, see Protecting During Maintenance.